|

 to the severe weather possible in this part of Idaho.
 These bones

 were lying near the river.
-They could be from a mountain goat, deer,
+They could be from a mountain sheep, deer,

 or calf.
 Clark's starving men would have boiled the bones for a soup